programmeruser2/ctf-solutions/litctf/2023/lagrange/README.md

 print(flag)
 ```

-Finally, we get the flag after all this work: `LITCTF{lagrangeinterpolationisskecoolandfunilovelagrangegjfejfhfeifejggbaieeffdii}`.
+Finally, we get the flag after all this work: `LITCTF{lagrangeinterpolationissocoolandfunilovelagrangegjfejfhfeifejggbaieeffdii}`.